 Name Legal Aid at Work as a recipient of cy pres funds

-We hope you will join the many lawyers and firms across California that help support Legal Aid at Work (formerly Legal Aid Society-Employment Law Center) by including our organization as a recipient of cy pres funds.
-These monies are essential in sustaining programs that serve low-wage workers, clients who would go without representation but for the services we provide.
+We hope you will join the many lawyers and firms across California that help support Legal Aid at Work (LAAW) by including our organization as a recipient of cy pres funds.
+These monies are essential in sustaining programs like ours that serve low-wage workers.

 - Our Wage Protection Program represents low-wage workers who are the victims of wage violations.
-The wage claims made by our clients frequently have a direct connection to the claims made in wage-and-hour class actions brought by workers who are seeking relief under the federal Fair Labor Standards Act and under California wage-and-hour laws.
-Indeed, where there is a settlement of claims for unpaid overtime, meal and rest break claims, or wage statement violations, the claims brought by plaintiffs’ attorneys are precisely the claims that we make for low-wage workers — so there is the requisite nexus to designate LAAW as a cy pres beneficiary in wage-and-hour class actions.
+The wage claims made by our clients are often the same type of claims made in wage-and-hour class actions brought by workers under the federal Fair Labor Standards Act and under California wage-and-hour laws.
+For example, where there is a settlement of claims for unpaid overtime, meal and rest break denials, or wage-statement violations, the claims brought by plaintiffs’ attorneys are just like the claims that we make for low-wage workers—meaning there is the requisite nexus to designate LAAW as a cy pres beneficiary in wage-and-hour class actions.